kimbaqueen/pt4-data-capstone/README.md

 - output/ interpretation of coefficients
 - analysis of p-value, r-squared/other success metrics

+Added more statistical visualizations, including histplot, scatter, heatmap, and correlation. **still in progress to complete this section**

 # Project Findings / Conclusion
 - display of results, insights, conclusions from full project